We need a “Della and the Dealer” movie.

 A POINT ON HOW A PARTICULAR LINE IN A DIRECT TAKE MIGHT WORK:

 Unless one takes the “dog” and “cat” as actually being humans colloquially referred to as such, this seems written just to bring a silly image to the song.
-To make it into a serious story:
+Two options exist to make this serious:

 ADDENDUM 21 FEBRUARY 2025: Offered the following to the Lyric Interpretations page on the song: